apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 4. Future planning
 5. Closing remarks

-Dustwind Information is a one-stop private domain operation management solution provider based on the WeChat Work ecosystem.
+Dustess Information is a one-stop private domain operation management solution provider based on the WeChat Work ecosystem.
 It is committed to becoming the leading expert in private domain operation and management across all industries, helping enterprises build a new model of private domain operation management in the digital age, and promoting high-quality development for businesses.

-Currently, Dustwind has established 13 city centers nationwide, covering five major regions: North China, Central China, East China, South China, and Southwest China, providing digital marketing services to over 10,000 enterprises across more than 30 industries.
+Currently, Dustess has established 13 city centers nationwide, covering five major regions: North China, Central China, East China, South China, and Southwest China, providing digital marketing services to over 10,000 enterprises across more than 30 industries.

 <!-- truncate -->

 ## **01 Technology Selection**

-Dustwind Information entered a rapid development phase in 2021.
+Dustess Information entered a rapid development phase in 2021.
 With the increase in service industries and corporate clients, the demand for real-time solutions became more pressing, necessitating the immediate implementation of a real-time computing platform.

 As the company is in a phase of rapid growth, with urgent and rapidly changing needs, the team's technology selection followed these principles: